bobril/bobril.github.io/md/more-tutorials/06-styling.md

 ## Styling

 Bobril has two ways of defining styles, **inline styles** and **styles definitions**

 ### Inline styles

 - Basic way of defining component style, just write css style as js object into style property of an element.
- - CSS properties must be camelCased (*padding-top* -> *paddingTop* ).
+- CSS properties must be camelCased (_padding-top_ → _paddingTop_ ).
 - Disadvantage of inline style is a bigger and less readable HTML and no advance CSS options - see style definitions.

 <!-- # from-file: ../../examples/styling/examples/inlineStyling.tsx -->

 ```tsx
 import * as b from "bobril";
 import {IStyledComponentData} from "./interfaces";